-- Excessive refrigerant concentrations in a closed room can lead to oxygen deficiency. - In case of R410A or R32 refrigerant: Toxic gas might be produced if refrigerant gas comes into contact with fire. - In case of CO2 refrigerant: Refrigerant gas is toxic in high concentrations.
+- Excessive refrigerant concentrations in a closed room can lead to oxygen deficiency. - Toxic gas might be produced if refrigerant gas comes into contact with fire.

 Pump down - Refrigerant leakage.
 If you want to pump down the system, and there is a leak in the refrigerant circuit: